The letter the attorney kept, symbolic hero image

 How a careful estate attorney prevented a quiet family fracture by remembering one private letter.

-This is a composite story drawn from real South African estate work.
+A composite story drawn from real South African estate work.
 No single family is identifiable.
 Names, locations and figures have been changed to protect everybody involved.

 The will did exactly what wills are meant to do: it disposed of the assets, named the executor, and appointed a guardian for the minor child.
 The attorney who drafted it was not surprised, eight years later, when the family came back to her after the death.